IGPenguin/mobile-toolkit/README.md

 ### icrashlogs
 * Gather crash logs from the device to **~/Desktop** (be patient 😅)
+* Choose whether to keep the logs on the device afterwards
-* You can import logs to Xcode to make them more readable via symbolication
+* You can import these logs to Xcode to make them more readable via symbolication
   * Open relevant project in Xcode
   * Click on Window > Devices and Simulators > View Device Logs
   * Drag the .crash file onto the log list
-  * The readable crash log should appear in the list
+  * Readable crash log should appear in the list

 ### icheckdevice
 * Print device information